chengoiz/chengoiz/README.md

 **Fourth‑Year Computer Science Student**

-I'm a motivated fourth‑year computer science student at Bar‑Ilan University with a GPA of 81, participating in the Atidim for Industry excellence program.
+I'm a fourth‑year computer science student at Bar‑Ilan University with a GPA of 82, participating in the Atidim for Industry excellence program.
 I build full‑stack systems from the ground up and expect to complete my degree in March 2026.
-Looking to apply my skills in tech development. seeking a software engineer position.
+Seeking for a full-time junior/entry role where I can contribute and level up quickly.

 ---